Handling Ownership and Borrowing

 What You Need to Do:

-• For functions that take ownership: You need to call the appropriate Rust cleanup function (like drop or free) using MethodHandle in Java.
+• For functions that take ownership: You need to call the appropriate Rust cleanup function (like drop or free) using MethodHandle in Java. is released once the object is no longer needed.

 • For borrowed references: Manage memory using Arena to ensure that memory remains valid for the borrowed duration.